 $16,800 to $48,000

-Transfer to the airport for your flight to Ushuaia.
-Transfer to the ship and embark the vessel.
+Arrive in Ushuaia and transfer to the ship to embark the vessel.
 Bid farewell to Tierra del Fuego, the ‘Land at the End of the World’.
 Settle in, explore the ship, and meet the Expedition Team.

 The Drake Passage has a notorious reputation for its potentially turbulent seas due to the Antarctic Convergence, a natural boundary where cold polar water flows northward and warmer equatorial water moves southward.
 When they meet, nutrients are pushed to the surface, often attracting a multitude of seabirds and whales.
 Spend some time on deck watching the horizon and the variety of seabirds such as albatross and petrels that glide in the air currents of the ship’s wake.
 Have your cameras ready to capture the magical color of a midnight sunset.